 Since the adoption of the Long-Term Care Insurance (LTCI) Model Regulation in 2003 by the National Association of Insurance Commissioners (NAIC) and its amendment in 2009, actuarial practice has developed to meet the responsibilities of the actuary.
-This practice note provides non-binding guidance to LTCI pricing actuaries when completing an actuarial certification related to pricing LTCI policy forms under the rate stability provisions of the model regulation (Sections 10 and 20).
-Actuaries retain sole discretion, however, to determine whether and how to take into consideration the guidance offered in this practice note.
+This practice note describes current practice to LTCI pricing actuaries when completing an actuarial certification related to pricing LTCI policy forms under the rate stability provisions of the model regulation (Sections 10 and 20).
+Actuaries retain sole discretion, however, to determine whether and how to take into consideration the current practice offered in this practice note.